UA-Carpentries-Workshops/2018-02-10-Tucson/shell_lessons/lessons/4_collaborating_with_git_and_github.md

 # Lesson 4

-## Before we beging
+## Before we begin

-We have spend the first part of our afternoon becoming familiarized with shell scripting.
+We have spent the first part of our afternoon becoming familiarized with shell scripting.
 Before we start, we will import/push our script onto our github repository by following the steps of lesson 2.

 ## Collaborating with github

-Now of days, working on a project requires the collaborative efforts of researchers and/or developers.
+Now days, working on a project requires the collaborative efforts of researchers and/or developers.
 The more people are involved in a project, the more beneficial is for the project itself.
 However, it also increases the challenges of sharing and tracking both old and new information, particularly when sharing pieces of code.